maartensukel/urban-object-detection/README.md

 ![Demo 2](https://github.com/maartensukel/yolov3-pytorch-garbage-detection/raw/master/demo/garb_demo_2.gif)

 # Garbage detection using PyTorch and YoloV3
-### (Work in progress)

 For more information, look at [this](https://medium.com/maarten-sukel/garbage-object-detection-using-pytorch-and-yolov3-d6c4e0424a10) medium post.

 PyTorch implementation of a garbage detection model.
 This repository contains all code for predicting/detecting and evaulating the model.
-The current version can detect garbage bags, cardboard and household waste containers.

 This repository combines elements from:
 * https://github.com/zhaoyanglijoey/yolov3